Optio (OPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Optio Historical Price

-According to the latest data gathered on Optio live price page, the current price of Optio is 0.02406219USD.
-The circulating supply of Optio(OPT) is 5.12B OPT , giving it a market capitalization of $123.56M.
+According to the latest data gathered on Optio live price page, the current price of Optio is 0.02415583USD.
+The circulating supply of Optio(OPT) is 5.14B OPT , giving it a market capitalization of $124.18M.

 How Does Optio (OPT) Price Prediction Module Work?